 - This is an act, after all, so NO attacks that can hurt other cosplayers or damage their costumes will be tolerated.
 In other words, please be considerate of the other people who are participating.

 - An image of your character must be provided with your entry form.
 Don't forget to include your real name, email address, and the series from which your character originates from when you apply.
-Also, please indicate if you would like to be in the Magic or Technology team, as well as the position you would like to play.
+Also, please indicate in which team you would like to be placed, as well as the position you would like to play.

 Note: You must be pre-registered for the convention before you apply.